Jacob-Cozens/se_project_spots/README.md

 - Flexbox
 - Grid
 - Responsive Design
+- Javascript
+- APIs

   Using a combination of Grid and Flexbox, I was able to easily set up the website in a way that uses responsive design, ensuring that the website renders well on all screen sizes and resolutions.
+Using Javascript and APIs, the website is now fully functional!
+You can add or remove your own pictures and text, and your edits will persist even after you leave the webpage.

 **Images**